medewitt/bio720/main.typ

 == Infering history

 #block(
-  fill: luma(230),
+  fill: aqua,
   inset: 5pt,
   radius: 4pt
 )[
-  Highlights the increased diversity in Africa which aligns with our understanding of human migration and evolution out of Africa.
+  Figure 3 highlights the increased diversity in Africa which aligns with our understanding of human migration and evolution out of Africa.
+This is shown by examining both the marginal distribution of f2 variants (panel A) overall and within the group, the absolute percentage of novel variants identified (panel C), and the more divergent, shorter haplotype lengths (b).
   ]

 The researchers then examined some patterns sharing of variants (they refer to these as f_2 mutations).